 Last year I attended GitHub Universe 2024 virtually.
 The biggest thing that stood out to me was how much they were pushing Copilot and VS Code’s AI integrations towards their goal of 1 billions developers.
 The genie is out of the bottle, and to be a professional engineer going forward you need to know how to leverage AI technology for your every day work.

-As part of attending I received a free 1 month trial to GitHub copilot myself.
-I didn’t have any large code bases to test it with, so I just had it make me some basic desktop applications in python: calculator, games (snake, pong, tetris), to-do list.
-Most of the time it’d make a basic window and the app would start, but trying to do anything would fail.
-This still aligns with my current conception, LLMs are good for helping understanding existing code bases for minor tweaks.
-But making something from scratch won’t happen till there’s another break through.
+Attendees received a free 1 month trial to GitHub copilot.
+I didn’t have any large code bases to test it on, so I just made some basic desktop applications in python: a calculator, games (snake, pong, tetris), and a to-do list.
+It’d make a basic window and the app would start, but trying to do anything would fail.
+This still aligns with my overall assessment of LLMs; helpful at understanding an exiting problem for minor changes.

-LLMs are resource heavy, so you either need to pay for the services or have good hardward.
-For myself, I’m somewhat cheap, and I always have the dream of a home lab, so I decided to put my quality hardware (AMD Ryzen 7 5700G, NVIDIA GeForce RTX 3060 TI, 32GB RAM) to use.
+LLMs are resource heavy, so you either pay for the services or have good hardward.
+I have decent hardware (Ryzen 7 5700G, GeForce RTX 3060 TI, 32GB RAM) so I put it to use.

-The easiest local LLM is Ollama.
-The biggest benefit is that it’s containerized so I found it easy to get up and running.
-The web interface is nice and very ChatGPT esq.
-I wanted to try it for development and found CodeGPT VSC code add-on that acts as a locally powered GitHub copilot.
-Getting the add-on to connect to Ollama was jankey, and overall not useful.
+Ollama is a great local LLM that’s easy to set up.
+It’s containerized and easy to get running.
+The web interface is nice and very ChatGPT-esq.
+I tried CodeGPT a VSC code add-on that works as a locally powered GitHub copilot, but it was rough and not useful.

-Me and my partner do like that ChatGPT has an interactive conversation mode, so we subscribed to the basic plan at $20 a month.
-I don’t think the value is quite there, especially with the basic issues we run into.
-But being able to upload documents and pictures, along with unlimited conversation mode really helps with my job search and interview prep.
+Me and my partner do like that ChatGPT has an interactive conversation mode, so we subscribed to the basic $20 a month plan.
+The value is quite there with all the basic issues we run into.
+But being able to upload documents and pictures, along with unlimited conversation mode has helped with my job search and interview prep.